GetIntoAiEng/rock_paper_scissors/README.md

 ## Introcduction
 To be able to get deeper into AI and have some stuff to demonstrate to potential employers, I'd like to play a bit with hand gesture recognition.
 Tags: Human-Computer Interaction (HCI) / Gesture Classification / hand gesture recognition

+## How to play it
+1. Press "s" to start or "ESC " to abbort
+2. PC will count 1, 2, GO!.
+With "GO!" show what you've got (I recomend to have your hand shown in an horizontal way)
+3. PC will tell you its solution and calculate the winner
+4. Press "s" to start or "ESC " to abbort - "r" will reset the score

 ## How it should work
 After counting "3, 2, 1, Go!"
 The gesture of the hand, taken by the camara of the PC, shall be analyzed for the gestures
 - Stone    - a fist